 That realisation should not detract from Bank of China's accomplishments in this category.
 The award is a testament to the key role the bank plays in the promotion of RMB internationalisation and China’s other key strategies, such as the Belt and Road Initiative, across a wide range of deals.

 There is no other FIG issuer, even among its Chinese rivals, that has contributed to developing and broadening global RMB financing more than Bank of China.
-This is, of course, among its mandates as one of the first Chinese SOE banks to go global, but the fact remains that
+This is, of course, among its mandates as one of the first Chinese SOE banks to go global, but the fact remains that Bank of China is trailblazing where others follow.

 This is true both when considering the historical track record of the bank and the specific period under consideration for the award.
 The bank has used its global network of branches to create renminbi bond markets where little to none existed before.
 Look, for instance, at the renminbi climate bond issued by its Paris branch in November 2017 or the deal sold by its Macau branch in February 2018.